Humanities

 Implementation:

-• Children have the opportunity to explore the local environment and develop field work skills.
+Children will use a variety of maps including ordnance survey; have access to digital technology to support their geographical learning (including Google Earth); have the opportunity to explore the local environment and develop field work skills.

 Impact:

-• Children will gain a deeper knowledge of their community.
+• Gain a deeper understanding and knowledge of their local community.